Exploring CACHET (College Admissions Collaborative Highlighting Engineering & Technology)

 Tiny, Most Competitive Engineering Schools with Consortium Benefits

-These schools are great for highly motivated, focused students who want to use engineering to solve problems and make change in the world.
-These students are among the most competitive—all of them have had calculus, physics, and chemistry at the highest level.
+Meanwhile, these schools are great for highly motivated, focused students who want to use engineering to solve problems and make change in the world.
+The students they house are among the most competitive—all of them have had calculus, physics, and chemistry at the highest level.

 Olin School of Engineering (Part of the Wellesley College + Babson College Partnership)